EMPRESS. XII. Statistics on the Dynamics and Gas Mass Fraction of Extremely-Metal Poor Galaxies: Discussion

 For the 15 EMPGs with $\vmax$ and $\sigma_0$ measurements, we can compare the radial profile of gas mass and stellar mass to that of the dynamical mass.
 The dynamical mass enclosed by radius $r$ can be calculated with:

 We derive the enclosed dynamical, stellar, gas, and DM mass enclosed by radius $r$ following the procedures in Paper IX.
 We follow the same procedure as Paper IX and assume a Sersic profile and Navarro–Frenk–White \citep[NFW;][]{Navarro+96} profile for the stellar mass and DM mass, respectively.
 The results are plotted in Figure \ref{fig:enclosed_mass} for the 15 EMPGs, including the 6 EMPGs presented in Paper IX.
 For 14 out of the 15 EMPGs, the mass profile of gas mass contribute to most of the dynamical mass, which is consistent with the large $\fgas$ we derived.
-We find Leo P may be relatively gas-deficient, where the stellar mass contributes more to the dynamical mass than gas or DM mass in the small radius. \cite{Bernstein-Cooper+14} conduct H{\sc i} observations and obtain $\fgas\sim0.7$ for Leo P. They claim the $\fgas$ value is relatively small among EMPGs, in consistent with our results.
 In general, we find EMPGs are likely puffly gas-rich systems supported by the random motion that may be supplied by gas inflow, stellar feedback, or galaxy-galaxy interaction.